Texas Star

 Texas Star is a Ferris wheel at Fair Park in Dallas, Texas, where it operates during the annual State Fair of Texas as its most popular ride.

 With an overall height of 216 ft, it was the tallest Ferris wheel in North America from 1985 until the opening of the 250 ft Star of Puebla in Mexico, on 22 July 2013.

 It can carry up to 264 passengers in its 44 gondolas.
-The view is one of the things that entice people to ride on it.